TanPingZhi/BrainDuck/README.md

 ## Introduction
 BrainDuck is a project for [Hack&Roll 2024](https://hacknroll.nushackers.org/) that interprets BrainQuack, a unique programming language inspired by Brainfuck.
-This serves absolutely no purpose and is purely for fun.
+This serves absolutely no ducking purpose and is purely for fun.

 Hackathon writeup at https://devpost.com/software/brainduck